Illinois Department of Corrections: Death row

 Illinois had the death penalty until it was abolished in 2011.
-Illinois's last execution was of Andrew Kokoraleis on March 17, 1999.
+The last man executed in Illinois was Ripper Crew member Andrew Kokoraleis on March 17, 1999.

 Pontiac Correctional Center housed the male death row, while Dwight Correctional Center housed the female death row.
-Prior to the January 11, 2003, commutation of death row sentences, male death row offenders were housed at Pontiac, Menard, and Tamms correctional centers.
-The execution chamber was located at Tamms Correctional Center.
-Previously, inmates had been executed at Stateville Correctional Center.
-In March 1998, the site of executions was moved from Stateville Correctional Center to Tamms Correctional Center in Tamms, Illinois.
+Prior to the January 11, 2003, commutation of death row sentences, male death row offenders were housed at the Menard, Pontiac, and Tamms correctional centers.
+The execution chamber was located at the Tamms Correctional Center.
+Previously, inmates had been executed at the Stateville Correctional Center.
+In March 1998, the site of executions was moved from the Stateville Correctional Center in Crest Hill, Illinois to the Tamms Correctional Center in Tamms, Illinois.